sciencenerd880/Budget-2024-Chatbot/README.md

 -The generated embeddings are stored in ChromaDB, a specialized database designed for vector embeddings.
 This allows the chatbot to query and retrieve the most relevant chunks based on the user’s input, enabling dynamic response generation.

 ## 3.0 List of Prompts to Interact with LLM
 This chatbot is designed to handle a variety of queries related to Singapore's Budget 2024.
-Below is a list of sample prompts that the chatbot is expected to address:
+Below is a list of sample prompts that the chatbot is expected to address

 <div align="center">
   <img src="data/images/main_.png" alt="Alt text for the image" width="600"/>